open-ephys/onix-docs/source/Hardware Guide/Breakout Board/setup.rst

 .. note:: There may be more IO present on the breakout board than is available
     on a particular host board.
 For instance, :ref:`pcie_host` has two coaxial links, but the v1.5beta breakout board provides four.
-This is is by design.
-The breakout is designed to be compatible with future host hardware.

 Reset Button
 ________________________